dsoze1138/18F2550_isqrt/README.md

 This is a MPLABX v5.40 sample project to show a pic-as(v2.20) project and debug method that mostly works.

-The method is tedious to use and can become confused is a step is missed or the wrong tool bar gadget is clicked.
+The method is tedious to use and can become confused if a step is missed or the wrong tool bar gadget is clicked.

 The method goes like this: